-And it is also notable that it is not doing even better at present if indeed US-China trade talks are concluding soon on a constructive note (whatever that may mean.)
-Is this possibly another sign that removal of stressors alone at this point will still not foster a return to previous strong growth?
-That certainly seems to be the case regarding the Fed's more accommodative stance.
+And it is also notable that it is not doing even better (i.e. at least up into .7200-50) at present if indeed US-China trade talks are concluding soon on a constructive note (whatever that may mean.)
+Is this possibly another sign that removal of stressors alone at this point will still not foster a return to previous strong growth, much like the global tendencies reviewed this morning?
+That seems to be the case in the context of the Fed's more accommodative stance.